2025–26 Le Moyne Dolphins men's basketball team: Pre-conference season

 Trent Mosquera was named an NEC Prime Performer for the season's first week after registering a pair of 20-point performances in the season's first three games.

 Jakai Sanders was named an NEC Prime Performer for the season's second week after scoring a career-high 17 points, shooting 5 for 10 from the floor, 2 for 2 from three-point range and 5 for 5 from the free-throw line, in the Dolphins' 94–80 loss at UMass on November 13.

-Shilo Jackson recorded a double-double with 17 points and 11 rebounds to lead the Dolphins to their first win of the season over a Division I opponent, a 74–68 home victory over Niagara on November 17.
+Shilo Jackson recorded a double-double with 17 points and 11 rebounds to lead the Dolphins to their first win of the season over a Division I opponent, a 74–68 home triumph over Niagara on November 17.
 Le Moyne led, 51–50, with 9:29 to play and broke the game open with a 12–1 run over the next 5:14.
 Seven of the Dolphins' 12 points during the spurt were scored at the free-throw line.
 Niagara made a late charge and got within a point with 1:39 remaining.
 Jackson answered with a jumper, a rebound of Niagara's missed layup and a pass to Jakai Sanders, who converted a three-point play after making a layup for a six-point Dolphin lead with 22 seconds left.
 Deng Garang matched Jackson's game-high 17 points for Le Moyne, and Sanders added 14 points and six assists.
 This was Le Moyne's first win over the Purple Eagles in the ninth meeting between the programs.
 The Dolphins improved to 2–3 on the season.

+Shilo Jackson was named an NEC Prime Performer for the season's third week after averaging 17.5 points, 10 rebounds, 1.5 assists and 1.5 blocks, while shooting 67% from the floor and 92% from the free-throw line in two games.